 Broadcasting the fun and camaraderie that your team is having helps job seekers to understand that your company values work-life balance and has an appetite for celebrating all types of achievements, big or small.

-The third great place for capturing compelling brand stories is linked to individual achievements, via personal career growth and recognition.
+The third great place for capturing compelling brand stories is linked to individual achievements, via personal career growth and employee recognition.
 As employees blossom at your company and take on bigger roles and responsibilities, why not encourage them to celebrate their promotions, internal transfers, or global moves to a new office with photos or stories?

 Stories like these are especially relevant for promotion on social media sites like LinkedIn, where employees are focused on building their own reputation and personal brand.

-When thinking about recognition programs, challenge yourself to make your program one that can be truly shareable.
+When thinking about employee recognition programs, challenge yourself to make your program one that can be truly shareable.
 In the webinar we talked about the experiential gifts for employees that we offer at Blueboard.
 Instead of rewarding top performers with cash or gift cards that are often kept quiet, we empower companies to reward their top employees with their choice of memorable, meaningful, and highly shareable experiences.

-As employees go out and about on their Blueboard rewards, they capture and share recognition stories like these below - photos and videos of their adventures linked back to your company.
+As employees go out and about on their Blueboard employee rewards, they capture and share employee recognition stories like these below - photos and videos of their adventures linked back to your company.
 Sharing these stories externally allows you to show that your company truly sees and values the contributions of the team, and is focused on creating a culture of appreciation across the entire organization.

 Now that you've curated the stories, it's time to broadcast them.
 Read on for ideas from Heather Freiser at The Muse for promoting stories both internally to build awareness and excitement, and externally to build your employer brand.